universelabs/universe-storage/README.md

 # go-backend

 Universe back end in Go.
 All documentation here is first-draft and planning oriented.
+It will likely change.

 # First step: API server
-Http server that works quite like the one that Dan Trevino built in Express-- in fact hopefully exactly.
+Http server that works quite like the one that Dan Trevino built in Express-- in fact hopefully exactly, with the exception of user auth, for now.

 # Second Step:  Generate mock keypars
 (question: Should we be doing this on the front end, anyway-- feeding them to the back end?).
 Need to look into libraries for generating Blockstack, Bitcoin, and Ethereum addresses (on either the front or the back in fact-- main thing is that we want